nyno-kb/python-101/setup.md

 Follow these steps to download the full installer:

 1. Open a browser window and navigate to the Python.org [Downloads page for macOS](https://www.python.org/downloads/mac-osx/).
 2. Under the “Python Releases for Mac OS X” heading, click the link for the ***Latest Python 3 Release - Python 3.x.x***.
-As of this writing, the latest version was Python 3.11.5.
 3. Scroll to the bottom and click ***macOS 64-bit installer*** to start the download.

 When the installer is finished downloading, move on to the next step.